hvpetrow/Angular/armwrestlingbook/client/README.md

 Visitors can see:

-- latest topics on home page.
+- Latest topics on home page.
-- all topics on all topics page.
+- All topics on all topics page.
-- also can searching topics on search page.
+- Also can searching topics on search page.
 - See additional info for the topic(with hovering on the picture).
-- login/register theirselves.
+- Login/Register theirselves.

 Registered / Logged-in Users can also: